anamafla/anamafla/src/pages/blog/how-to-start-testing-your-react-applications/index.en.md

 Tests are frequently grouped by where they are added in the software development process, or by the level of specificity of the test.
 There are generally the following levels of testing:

-- Unit Test: Verify that individual, isolated parts work as expected.
+- **Unit Test**: Verify that individual, isolated parts work as expected.
 The purpose is to validate that each unit of the software code performs as expected.

-- Integration Test: Verify that several units work together
+- **Integration Test**: Verify that several units work together

-- E2E: Test the entire system.
+- **E2E**: Test the entire system.
 Kind of like a robot that simulates user behavior around the app and verifies that it functions correctly.

 ##Jest and React Testing Library